 Sprinkle the chuck roast with salt and freshly ground black pepper.

 Add the carrots to the pot and cook, stirring, for 2 minutes.
 Remove the carrots and onions to a plate and set aside.

 Add the remaining 1 tablespoon of oil to the pan and sear the roast, turning to brown all sides–about 6 to 8 minutes total.
 Remove the roast to a plate and set aside.

 Add the garlic to the Dutch oven and cook, stirring, for 1 minute.

 Add the red wine and bring to a boil.
 Stir and scrape up all the browned bits until the wine is reduced by a third.

-Add the onions and carrots back to the pot, along with the beef.
+Add the seared beef, onions, and carrots back to the pot.

 Cover the Dutch oven tightly and braise the roast in the 300 F oven for 2 hours.

 Make the Gravy

 Strain and pour the meat juices into a saucepan, and use a gravy separator to eliminate excess fats.

 Pour the gravy over the pot roast and potatoes and serve.

 Cuts from the chuck are budget-friendly and flavorful when cooked properly.
 Here's a list of the best cuts for a pot roast: